jonndoe/taxi-react-app-v7/README.md

 If have some errors while running the tests:
- - try to clean up the volumes with docker.
+ - erase all docker volumes, and start containers up again.